-A statewide strategy that provides the framework for government, in partnership with the community, to sustain rivers, estuaries, floodplains and wetlands so that they can continue to provide environmental, social, cultural and economic values for all estuaries and wetlands can also be considered as a waterway (as per the Water Act), the management of these features has not been included in the Guidelines.
-For the purpose of the
+A generic term for a river, stream, creek or watercourse.
+While estuaries and wetlands can also be considered as a waterway (as per the Water Act), the management of these features has not been included in the Guidelines.
+For the purpose of the Guidelines the use of the term waterway excludes estuaries and wetlands.

-Victorians.